sohil1998/freeshow/README.md

-Enternatiment app in which you will get latest shows like movies and webseries for free.
+Enternatiment app in which you will get latest shows like movies and webseries for free .